 • Proof of bachelor’s degree or equivalent

-• Employer must demonstrate not enough qualified workers in the U.S. for the role
+• Employers must demonstrate not enough qualified workers in the U.S. for the role

 Learn about H-1B dependent employer qualifications.